-- In accordance with Section 6 of the SEND Code of Practice 0-25 (2014) the SENCO at Arundel Court Primary Academy and Nursery is a Qualified Teacher who has also achieved her 'Statutory Accreditation'. - The SENCO, Inclusion Manager, EMA Coordinator and Designated Teacher for LAC will regularly attend local network meetings and / or Cluster groups - All staff will be trained in how to best support all vulnerable learners in order to maximise their achievement as part of the school development plan and annual schedule of continuous professional development.
+- In accordance with Section 6 of the SEND Code of Practice 0-25 (2014) the SENCo at Arundel Court Primary Academy and Nursery is a Qualified Teacher who has also achieved her 'Statutory SENCo Accreditation'. - The Head of Inclusion / SENCo, EMA Coordinator and Designated Teacher for LAC will regularly attend local and Trust network meetings - All staff will be trained in how to best support all vulnerable learners in order to maximise their achievement as part of the school development plan and annual schedule of continuous professional development.
 Specific training needs will be identified and met through the appraisal/performance management process. - Specialist advice and expertise in relation to assessment and support of individual pupils will be commissioned by the school, accessing, as far as possible, services available as part of the Local Offer.
-Service level agreements and quality assurance criteria will be put in place at the point of commissioning and the head teacher and senior leaders will be responsible for reporting to governors on the efficacy of these arrangements (including value for money). - Arundel Court Primary Academy and Nursery commission a Speech and Language Therapist for 9hrs per week over term time - Arundel Court Primary Academy and Nursery will commission an Educational Psychologist for 20 days over the next academic year. - All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
-All vacancies will be competitively advertised to ensure our school employs staff of the highest calibre. - Arundel Court Primary Academy are also able to offer access to our newly developed Nurture Group according to individual needs
+Service level agreements and quality assurance criteria will be put in place at the point of commissioning and the head teacher and senior leaders will be responsible for reporting to governors on the efficacy of these arrangements (including value for money). - Arundel Court Primary Academy and Nursery commission a Speech and Language

+- Therapist for 9hrs per week over term time - Arundel Court Primary Academy and Nursery will commission an Educational Psychologist for 14 days over the next academic year. - All staffing appointments to support vulnerable learners will be carried out in accordance with equal opportunities legislation, employment law, safer recruiting policy and best practice.
+All vacancies will be competitively advertised to ensure our school employs staff of the highest calibre. - Arundel Court Primary Academy are also able to offer access to a Nurture Group run by an Accredited Nurture Practitioner and a Support Assistant